FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Experimental Evaluations

 \section{Experimental Evaluations}

-In this section, we conduct a detailed evaluation of FedBaF's performance on both local and global test datasets, comparing its performance to the \textbf{no foundation model} cases and \textbf{weight initialization} algorithms for training FL models. \\ $\bullet$ \textbf{No foundation model}: The global FL model is trained from scratch without weight initialization or FedBaF (i.e., no use of foundation models). \\ $\bullet$ \textbf{Weight initialization}: The global model's initial weights are set to equal the foundation model's weights, and the FL training then proceeds as usual.
+In this section, we conduct a detailed evaluation of FedBaF's performance on both local and global test datasets, comparing its performance to the \textbf{no foundation model} and \textbf{weight initialization} baseline algorithms for training FL models.

+$\bullet$ \textbf{No foundation model}: The global FL model is trained from scratch without weight initialization or FedBaF (i.e., no use of foundation models).

+$\bullet$ \textbf{Weight initialization}: The global model's initial weights are set to equal the foundation model's weights, and the FL training then proceeds as usual.

 We aim to \textbf{1)} illustrate that FedBaF offers security advantages over weight initialization while attaining equivalent performance.
 Furthermore, by verifying how $\tau_t$ in line 9 of Algorithm~\ref{algorithm: adapting pre-trained model} converges to 0, we also \textbf{2)} establish FedBaF's ability to effectively adapt the influence of the foundation model.